Tubex (syringe cartridge)

 Its development followed the use of several other immediate use products, such as the Syrette, a flexible tube, not unlike an ophthalmic ointment tube designed to hold a needle.
 The Syrette was developed by Squibb and was used for immediate use of morphine on the battle front.
 However it fell into disuse because of leakage and sterility problems.
 Another product, called the Ampin proved problematic as well.

 The Tubex system was widely used after World War II and expanded as a system of distributing and administration a large variety of drugs from antibiotics to vaccines in a pre-filled glass cartridge syringe with attached sterile needle.
 It aided in a standardization of an immediate use sterile dosage forms.
-It was a time saver for nursing administration time, (nurses no longer had to draw up an injection).
-The product was already manufactured for immediate use.
+It was a time saver for nursing administration time, as nurses no longer had to draw up an injection.
 It was conducive to inventory control and accountability for narcotic substances in a tamper proof packing.
 It was widely used by doctors, nurses and pharmacists for the administration of drugs.
 Although a few products are still manufactured in Tubex, the Wyeth company has discontinued the entire line of products and has licensed its use to other companies.